 We don’t want you waiting for your ‘drink’ all day, so let’s get to learning.

 “Drink” in Korean

-The word for how to say ‘drink’ in Korean depends on whether you are using it as a noun or a verb.
-There are some nouns and verbs in Korean language that you can easily turn into one another, but unfortunately the word ‘drink’ is not one of them.
+The word for “drink” in Korean depends on whether you are using it as a noun or a verb.
+There are some nouns and verbs in the Korean language that you can easily turn into one another, but unfortunately, the word “drink” is not one of them.

-You can use this verb no matter what type of a drink you’re having.
-However, it does not have much use outside of the meaning of ‘to drink’.
+You can use this verb no matter what type of drink you’re having.
+However, it does not have much use outside of the meaning of “to drink.”